 - Fully serial architecture, where only one DSP Slice will be used.
 This architecture is the best in terms of DSP used, but all the logic added to manage the DSP Slice pipeline can increase the FPGA occupied slices.
 Also, the output frequency will be reduced to clk/multiplications.
 The reason is that for computing one sample, the design must perform ‘x’ multiplications using only one DSP Slice, so all the multiplications are queued.
 This configuration introduces new terms: Folding and Folding Factor.
 Folding is basically adding a multiplexer from n to 1 at the input of the multiply-accumulator block, where n is the number of multiplications that our filter has to execute.
 Using this configuration on MATLAB, the folding factor is maximum, and the throughput is low.

-- Partially serial architecture is in the middle.
+Partially serial architecture is in the middle.
 In this configuration, we can select the number of DSP Slices we want to use, or the folding factor.
 The throughput of the system will vary according to these settings.
-The disadvantage of this architecture is that use of logic increases.
+The disadvantage of this architecture is the use of logic increases.

 To make the right choice, we have to think about our design.
 In our case, the input data has a sample rate of 10MHz, and the clock of the design will be 100MH.
 This means that we have 10 clock cycles between two samples, so we can only perform 10 multiplications.
 To compute a filter of the order 8, we need 16 multiplications, rendering the Fully Serial configuration useless.
 The Partly Serial configuration is useful if we don’t have enough DSP Slices available in our FPGA, but that is not the case in our example.
 So, the Fully Parallel architecture is the architecture of choice.
 Regarding pipeline registers, it is safe to assume that there will be no timing problems, so we don’t need to add them.